 Ready for this Budget Friendly Enrichment Activity

 As you can see, with just a few dollars and a little bit of time, you can complete this fun project and have a new washable DIY snuffle mat for your dog.
-This enrichment toy provides great mental stimulation while also encouraging slower eating and strengthening your dog’s sense of smell.
+This enrichment toy provides great mental stimulation indoors while also encouraging slower eating and strengthening your dog’s sense of smell.

 Want to learn about more canine enrichment activities?
 Check out these posts: